 St. Michael’s church is located at the intersection of Meeting and Broad Street and is the oldest church edifice in the city of Charleston.
 The church was built sometime between 1752 and 1761.
 Prominent and elegant, St. Michael’s is a fine example of the pre-revolutionary English architecture known as Gregorian style.
 The building has been preserved and is true to its original design.
 The pews inside, including the one used by George Washington in 1791, have recently been restored as well.
 The bells of St. Michael’s are one of the city’s greatest treasures and were imported from England in 1764.

 The Old Exchange and Provost Building is open every day from 9-5 and they offer hour-long tours through the building.
 Fort Sumter is only accessible by boat but Fort Sumter Tours offer boat tours to the island daily pursuant to weather.
 St. Michaels is a privately owned church and as such does not have definite hours to walk through, however, if their doors are open that means they are welcoming the public to their facility.
 There is no bad time to tour through each location, though July and August can be very busy in the city.
 If you want to avoid the heat of the summer, get out early.
 Luckily most of the indoor attractions in Charleston are air-conditioned!

 If you have a disability, make sure to check with an employee before entering any attraction to ensure it is handicap accessible.
 The Old Exchange Building does have an elevator and a ramp, but sites like Fort Sumter could more difficult for those who are unable to walk for long periods of time may be a bit more difficult.
 Charleston is a welcoming city for the young and young at heart with historic buildings around every corner.
-Come take a tour with Bulldog Tours and experience Charleston history for yourself!
+Come take a Charleston History Tour and experience history for yourself!